SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 ### Mdx

 If your content contains a filed with mdx format you can process it using [gatsby-plugin-mdx](https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/).
-First, you need to create node from the mardkdown and save it with the `internal.mediaType ='text/markdown'` .
+First, you need to create node from the markdown and save it with the `internal.mediaType ='text/markdown'`.

 ```javascript
 //In your gatsby-node.js